Doublon-Holon Pairing State in Photodoped Mott Insulators

-Photodoping can be a trigger for creating exotic many-body states that are inaccessible in equilibrium, such as the $\eta$-pairing state~\cite{yang1989, kaneko2019, peronaci2020, ejima2020, kaneko2020, tindall2020, li2020, ejima2022, li2023, ueda2024, ray2024,imai2025}.
-The photodoped states have been investigated in detail in the one-dimensional (1D) Hubbard chain, where the phase diagram comprises the spin density wave (SDW) phase at low doublon density $n_d$ and the charge density wave (CDW) and $\eta$-pairing phases from intermediate to high $n_d$~\cite{murakami2022,murakami2023}.
+Photodoping can be a trigger for creating exotic many-body states that are inaccessible in equilibrium, such as the $\eta$-pairing state, which is characterized by long-range correlation of on-site electronic pairs~\cite{yang1989, kaneko2019, peronaci2020, ejima2020, kaneko2020, tindall2020, ejima2022, ueda2024, ray2024,imai2025}.
+The photodoped states have been theoretically investigated in detail in the one-dimensional (1D) Hubbard chain~\cite{murakami2022, murakami2023} and in high-dimensional Hubbard systems~\cite{werner2019,li2020,li2023}.
+In the former case, the phase diagram comprises the spin-density-wave (SDW) phase at low doublon density $n_d$ and the charge-density-wave (CDW) and $\eta$-pairing phases from intermediate to high $n_d$~\cite{murakami2022,murakami2023}.
 Although even richer physical properties are anticipated in the two-dimensional (2D) systems because of the increased geometric degrees of freedom and the lack of spin-charge-$\eta$ separation~\cite{murakami2023}, these properties of photodoped 2D MIs are yet to be understood.